 Government Statements and Actions

 In March 2020, the state legislature passed a bill that would prohibit transgender girls from participating in girl’s sports.
-The bill is now pending before the state senate.
-Arizona repealed its “Don’t Say Gay” law that had prohibited teachers from discussing LGBT+ people or issues in the classroom in April 2019.
+The state senate introduced a similar bill in February 2021.
+Arizona repealed its “Don’t Say Gay” law that had prohibited teachers from discussing LGBTQ+ people or issues in the classroom in April 2019.

 Senator Kyrsten Sinema became the first openly bisexual person elected as a U.S. Senator in 2018.